temirbaevabermet/profile-web-page/README.md

 The fifth page contains my gallery.
 Flexbox was used here too.
 It simplified my task several times.
 And the very last page is about my contacts, I attached links from my social networks there so that you can conveniently and quickly view or contact me.
 I tried to make the web page clear and easy to use.
 This work helped me consolidate all the past topics.
+And of course, I tried to make sure that on other gadgets (I took the phone as an example) the sizes of texts and pictures would change.